 At this point, the game splits between the Elly dungeon and the Nanjo dungeon.
 I’m going to cover our actual playthrough of the Elly dungeon, but when we reunite with Nanjo and he gives his summary of events, I’m going to hop over and actually describe the alternate scenario in detail based on online resources.

 On to our first adventure with Elly!
 We went to Sumaru TV, the local TV station, where Chizuro would be giving an interview on a talk show.
-Elly used her connection with Brown from P1 to get inside (you’ll recall Brown is some sort of TV comedian celebrity these days).
+Elly used her connection with Brown from P1 to get inside (you’ll recall Brown is some sort of celebrity comedian with his own show these days).
 Yukino was also here to say hello.
 Brown said Chizuro would be in her dressing room, and said that he and Yukino had learned (although I doubt they had evidence) that Chizuro’s previous interviews about Jokers and Joka had been secretly scripted, implying it was all a setup.
 As they were chatting, a black cat arrived and began to watch the party.
 Initially joking, I said the cat was a spy, but we soon learned that it almost certainly was a spy working for Chizuro!
 In fact, as time went on I came to believe the cat was Chizuro herself, having magically transformed somehow, although this was ultimately proven wrong.
 Ignoring the cat, Katsuya stressed caution, pointing out that while Chizuro was certainly serving the NWO’s interests, that doesn’t mean she knows anything about them or even that she’s being used, so they can’t barge in and start opening fire.
 We were left in control at this point.

 Before going in, we picked up a rumour about a weird murderous ghost that the game didn’t explain.
 It turns out she’s another Japanese bathroom ghost, not unlike Hanako from P2IS, although according to the urban legend, this one gruesomely rips off your legs – in later games, she is even armed with a dismembered leg, although in this game she only has a scythe.
 Unlike our past bad luck with EP rumour demons, this one showed up early on.
 Returning her item gave us a set of Incense Cards, which – right move or not – we chose to surrender to the spell card shop at Time Castle so that they could be purchased in the future, instead of using them at once.

-It took us a while to get used to the new mapping system, and Kyle passed the controller back to me before things got really hairy, so we both got a turn to embarrass ourselves by leaving single squares exposed in weird corners and shit.
+It took us a while to get used to the new mapping system, and Kyle passed the controller back to me before things got really hairy, so we both got a turn to embarrass ourselves by leaving single squares unmapped in weird corners and shit.
 On the way, we came across two other guests that were scheduled to appear on the same talk show with Chizuru, and this rapidly became contrived: it seems that Chizuru, the members of Muses (Lisa’s idol group, Lisa making her first appearance here) and Junko Kurosu, an actress and Jun’s mother, were all going to appear on the same show!

 Lisa doesn’t have any voice quotes in this session (indeed, she barely talked, apparently worried to death about her crush, Tatsuya, after he disappeared following the blimp incident, not that she knew the circumstances), but I should get it out of the way that she’ll apparently later be voiced by Lani Minella, the already overworked voice of Maya and Jun.